cdeutsch/NodaTimeFriendlyTimezoneNames/README.md

 NodaTimeFriendlyTimezoneNames
 ========================

-Noda / Joda ZoneIds to the friendly Timezone names used by Ruby on Rails ActiveSupport
+Noda / Joda ZoneIds to the friendly Timezone names used by Ruby on Rails ActiveSupport (duplicates have been removed to keep it simple)

 ## Install